lalvarezmat/EpiInvert/cran-comments.md

+## update 2 of EpiInvert package version 0.2.1 submission

+Following the suggestions of the CRAN staff we have corrected the title to take into account the "title case" format.

 ## update 1 of EpiInvert package version 0.2.1 submission

 Following the suggestions of the CRAN staff we have reduced the